-In our section on INSPIRATION we look at methods of developing this art ,and achieving this Union.
+In our sections on Access and Practice we look at methods of developing this art and achieving this Union.

-In this section we want to see if we can come to an understanding of just what is meant by REALITY
+In this section we want to see if we can come to an understanding of just what Evelyn Underhill meant by Reality.

 What is this Reality ? – lying behind all spiritual beliefs is what has been called the ‘Ageless Wisdom’ or the Perennial Philosophy.
 A simplified statement of this philosophy says that consciousness can be found in three levels